sackn/diffeq/doubleTripleIntegrals.md

+## Double Integrals on Rectangles

+## Double Integrals on more Complex Regions

 ## Double Integrals with Polar Coordinates

 **Question 1:** Find the double integral $\iint\limits_R x^2 + y^2 dA$ where $R$ is a circle of radius two centered at the origin